ItzBearzy/Gilded-RP-Rules/Gilded RP Rules.md

 - Tackling/pushing/roping a player who has a gun pointed at you is powergaming.
 You would realistically be shot in the head!

+- Commiting a crime and using a boat teleport within 30 minutes of said crime

 - Fake deaths must be approved by the admin team through a ticket